Property Occupier Advisory Support Services

 Will there be a rent review?

 For leases over five years, it is common to have a rent review clause.
-Businesses want to understand the timing of reviews and how the new rent will be calculated.
-This will be determined by the wording of the rent review clauses, is this to a market rent or on an indexation basis?
-Vail Williams can assist in ensuring you are paying the right rent.
+It is important for you to understand the timing of reviews and how the new rent will be calculated.
+A detailed understanding of the wording of the rent review clause is critical, and Vail Williams can assist in ensuring you are paying the right rent.

 Is VAT payable on the rent?